-The Capital Markets Partnership ("Partnership") is a collaboration of financial institutions, investment banks, real estate investors, governmental entities, NGO's, non-profits, and other interested parties.
+The Capital Markets Partnership (Partnership) (CMP) is a collaboration of financial institutions, investors, investment banks, real estate investors, governments, NGO's, countries and other interested parties.
 A full list of Partnership members is available in Section 17.0.

-The Capital Markets Partnership (CMP) is a Coalition of financial institutions, investors, investment banks, governments, NGOs, professional firms and countries.
 CMP is a Coalition of Market Transformation to Sustainability (MTS), a nonprofit public charity and an American National Standards Institute Accredited Standards Developer.